 Eastern Maine Community College offers NO on-campus health services.
 Services are available through the Penobscot Community Health Care's Brewer Medical Center (207) 989-1567, located at 735 Wilson Street in Brewer.
 Services provided by the Brewer Medical Center include; treatment of acute illnesses, treatment of injuries, counseling and testing for various health-related issues, and referrals as needed.
 Walk in service is available-call ahead to assure available time slot.

-These services are free of charge to all Eastern Maine Community College students who set up their appointments with the Dean of Enrollment Management Office, located in Room 124, Enrollment Center in Katahdin Hall.
+These services are free of charge to all Eastern Maine Community College students when they show their ID badge at the Brewer Medical Clinic.